amygdala/tensorflow-workshop/workshop_sections/distributed_tensorflow/README.md

 ### Create a Kubernetes Cluster on Google Container Engine

 Follow the docs on [cloud.google.com](https://cloud.google.com/container-engine/docs/clusters/operations) to create a Kubernetes cluster.
 We recommend using the largest available machine type as this will increase performance.
+If you are on the free trial, the best cluster configuration available to you is likely (3 x `n1-highmem-8` nodes).
 We also recommend you install the [Google Cloud SDK](https://cloud.google.com/sdk/) and follow the `gcloud` tab in the cluster creation instructions, since we will use `gcloud` later in these instructions.

 ### Deploying a Tensorflow Cluster and Jupyter notebook server into your cluster

 This repository comes prepackaged with a template for distributed tensorflow clusters and jupyter notebooks.
-This templating is based on a simplified version of [Helm](https://github.com/kubernetes/helm) a package manager for Kubernetes.
+This templating use a simplified version of the [Helm Chart](https://github.com/kubernetes/helm) template format, a package manager for Kubernetes.

 To create the necessary objects in your cluster simply write a small config file to describe what you want your cluster to look like.
 Tensorflow divides its server instances into groups called `jobs` each of which have a number of identical `tasks`.
 So you must specify a number of jobs, each with a name and the number of tasks it should run.
 The jupyter server also requires you to specify a password.

-You can check out the example config [here](templates/config.yaml).
+You can check out the example config [here](templates/example-cluster.yaml).

-To render your config run
+To render your config run (in your current conda environment)

 ```
-virtualenv ~/envs/oscon-tf-workshop
-source ~/envs/oscon-tf-workshop/bin/activate
+conda install PyYaml jinja2
 cd templates/
-pip install requirements.txt
 python render.py --config my-config.yaml --out rendered.yaml
 ```